The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/edmonton-alberta-canada-9271-34th-ave.md

 latitudeLongitude = ["53.46408257","-113.4758963"]
 +++

 **9271 34th Avenue** was a Chuck E. Cheese's Pizza Time Theatre that opened in November 1985 with a Balcony Stage, which closed in 1995.
-This store was the second last Balcony Stage store to open, as well as the second last PTT to open, both being before {{< wiki-link "Fairbanks, AK (600 Old Steese Hwy)" >}}, which opened in January 1986.
+This store was the second last Balcony Stage store to open, as well as the second last PTT to open, both being before [Fairbanks, AK (600 Old Steese Hwy)], which opened in January 1986.
 Edmonton would be the last Balcony Stage, being replaced in 1993 with a 2-Stage.

 ## History